 Across the country, downtowns are your regional center, employment center, historic and community identity.
 Even if you don’t live there, the role of Montgomery's downtown affects you.
 So much of Montgomery's rich history – those events occurred downtown and you can see it tangibly.
-Downtown is like your front porch.
-Revitalization is a city issue.
+Downtown is like your front porch, and the City of Montgomery's Department of Development works hard as a catalyst to drive economic growth and revitalization throughout the city with strategic public and private partnerships.
+Why?
+Because revitalization is a city issue.

 Currently, Montgomery is in the midst of a boom of downtown residential development, with easily a dozen multi-family residences either newly constructed or under construction but already leasing.
 While projects like hotels, restaurants, shops and entertainment venues breathed new life into downtown, residential and mixed-use development is about sustaining that revitalization.